arangodb/arangodb/Documentation/Books/AQL/Tutorial/Join.md

 collections.
 There is a condition to match the document key with the key reference.
-The inner `FOR` loop and the `FILTER` get transformed to a primary index lookup in this case instead of building up a Cartesian product only to filter away everything but a single match (document keys within a collection are unique).
+The inner `FOR` loop and the `FILTER` get transformed to a primary index lookup in this case instead of building up a Cartesian product only to filter away everything but a single match: Document keys within a collection are unique, thus there can only be one match.

-The English trait label is returned and the spelled out traits are merged with the character document, so the result is identical to the previous query.
-However, this approach is not limited to primary keys.
+Each written-out, English trait is returned and all the traits are then merged with the character document.
+The result is identical to the query using `DOCUMENT()`.
+However, this approach with a nested `FOR` loop and a `FILTER` is not limited to primary keys.
 You can do this with any other attribute as well.
 For an efficient lookup, make sure you add a hash index for this attribute.
 If its values are unique, then also set the index option to unique.
-Then the query optimizer will know that it can stop after one match.
-If you actually want to match multiple documents, that is possible too of course.